acoustic-content-samples/sample-article-create/README.md

 - wchLogin
 - wchCreateContentItem

-And if you just want to upload a file and create a new asset you would call:
+And if you just want to upload a file and create a new asset with a new resource you would call:
 - wchLogin
-- wchCreateResource
-- wchCreateAssetFromResource
+- wchCreateAssetWithResource

 ### Implementation notes for updating a content item